8/8/07 - County resumes talks about options for adding jail space

 “It’s unfortunate, but it takes so long in government to get something like this started,” said JPS Chairman John Daniels (D-Cortlandville), who invited construction management firm Bovis Lend Lease to the meeting to discuss the prospect of an addition to the current jail.
 “I just wanted to at least get us talking again so hopefully we can make some progress.”

 Adding on to the jail — either directly above the facility or expanded out over the parking lot — could save the county from the cost and difficulty of acquiring property, representatives of Bovis, which has an office in Freetown, told committee members.
+An addition also would allow for the continued use of the current space as a jail, Bovis Vice President Bill Connor said, saving the county from a costly renovation for some alternate use.

+Members of both committees were quick to question the long-term feasibility of adding to the building, noting the construction of the current jail had proved to be shortsighted.
 “We have to do it different from the way it was done before,” said Legislator Ron Van Dee (D-5th Ward).
 “That jail was outdated the day they opened the doors.”

 The facility, constructed in 1990, houses a maximum of 69 inmates, but in recent years has surpassed that capacity, requiring the county to board inmates in jails elsewhere at a cost of $85 per day.

 A study commissioned by the county and made public in January estimated the county needed a jail with capacity for at least 140 inmates, to allow for current capacities and potential future growth.
+Very preliminary estimates have suggested the cost of a new jail could reach $30 million.

 Jim Mulherin, a senior project manager for Bovis, said that, contrary to the apparently cramped space on the site, there is room to build on to the jail to suit the county’s needs.
 Additional jail space potentially could be constructed adjacent to the building where the parking lot currently sits, Mulherin said, or it could be built above the parking lot or atop the current facility.